ColloKaris/YelpCamp/README.md

 - User authentication (login/register) with session management.
 - Full CRUD across campgrounds, users, and reviews.
 - A Model View Controller architecture
-- Maps with forward geocoding.
-Maps implmented using Mapbox.
+- Maps with forward geocoding and clustering.
 - Media managment using Cloudinary.
-You can upload, edit and delete images from cloudinary.
 - Authorization for campground modification (only creators can edit/delete their campgrounds).
 - Flashing messages